Urban-Meteorology-Reading/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

    * - Version
      - Changes from previous version
+   * - v2019a
+     - Possibilities to make use of an anisotrophic diffuse shortwave scheme is added.
    * - v2018a
      - Minor bug fixing in ground view factor calculation.
 Introduction to PET and UTCI calculations for POIs.
 Available only for QGIS3.
    * - v2016a